Snowflake-Labs/terraform-provider-snowflake/README.md

 ### Pull Request CI

-Our CI jobs run the full acceptence test suite, which involves creating and destroying resources in a live snowflake account.
+Our CI jobs run the full acceptance test suite, which involves creating and destroying resources in a live snowflake account.
 Travis-CI is configured with environment variables to authenticate to our test snowflake account.
 For security reasons, those variables are not available to forks of this repo.

-If you are making a PR from a forked repo, you can create a new Snowflake trial account and set up Travis to build it by setting these environement variables:
+If you are making a PR from a forked repo, you can create a new Snowflake trial account and set up Travis to build it by setting these environment variables:

 * `SNOWFLAKE_ACCOUNT` - The account name
 * `SNOWFLAKE_USER` - A snowflake user for running tests.